realA10001986/VSR/README.md

 #### Connecting to a WiFi network

+Your VSR knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.

-As long as the device is unconfigured, it creates a WiFi network of its own named "VSR-AP".
-This is called "Access point mode", or "AP-mode".
-In this mode, other WiFi devices can connect to the VSR.
+As long as the VSR is unconfigured, it creates its own WiFi network named "VSR-AP".
+This mode of operation is called "Access point mode", or "AP-mode".

-It is ok to leave the VSR in this mode, especially if it run stand-alone.
-In a typical home setup and/or if you also have a [Time Circuits Display](https://tcd.out-a-ti.me), however, you might want to connect the VSR to a WiFi network (in case of using it together with a TCD: to the same WiFi network the TCD is connected to).
-If you have your VSR, along with a Time Circuits Display, mounted in a car, you might want to connect the VSR to the TCD's very own WiFi network "TCD-AP"; see [here](#car-setup).
+It is ok to leave it in AP-mode, predominantly if used stand-alone.

+>For experts: In the following, the term "WiFi network" is used for both "WiFi network" and "ip network" for simplicity reasons.
+However, for BTTFN/MQTT communication, the devices must (only) be on the same ip network, regardless of how they take part in it: They can be can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
+If the TCD operates as access point for other props, connecting a prop to the TCD's WiFi network also takes care of suitable ip network configuration through DHCP.

+##### &#9654; Home setup with a pre-existing local WiFi network

-In order to connect your VSR to a WiFi network, click on "Configure WiFi".
-The bare minimum is to select an SSID (WiFi network name) and a WiFi password.
+In this case, you can connect your VSR to your home WiFi network: Click on "Connect to WiFi" and either select a network from the top of the page or enter a WiFi network name (SSID), and enter your WiFi password.

+>If you have a [Time Circuits Display](https://tcd.out-a-ti.me) note that in order to have both VSR and TCD communicate with each other, your VSR must be connected to the same network your TCD is connected to.
+In order to use MQTT, your VSR must be connected to the same network your broker is connected to.

->Note that the VSR requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
+>Your VSR requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs, wait until the VSR has completed its startup sequence, then hold all three buttons until "ADM" is displayed, then _hold_ button "4C".
 After "RST" has been displayed, power-down the VSR.
 Upon power-up, the device is reset to DHCP.

-After saving the WiFi network settings, the VSR reboots and tries to connect to your configured WiFi network.
+After saving the WiFi network settings, your FC reboots and tries to connect to your selected WiFi network.
 If that fails, it will again start in access point mode.

+##### &#9654; Places without a WiFi network

+If no TCD is present, keep your VSR operating in AP-mode.

+If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your VSR to the TCD's own WiFi network.

+Click on "Connect to WiFi" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *WiFi network name (SSID)*.
+If you password-proteced your TCD-AP, enter this password below.

+See [here](#car-setup) for more details.

-After completing this step, your VSR is basically ready for use; you can also continue configuring it to your personal preferences through the Config Portal.
+After completing WiFi setup, your VSR is ready for use; you can also continue configuring it to your personal preferences through the Config Portal.

 ## The Config Portal